mamoit/docker-esp32-idf/README.md

 in this project's top directory.
-The docker image will be built (if it is not built yet) and you will be presented with a bash running inside the container, from there, you'll just need to run your `make` to build your project.
+The docker image will be built (if it is not built yet) and you will be presented with a bash running inside the container, from there, you'll just need to build your project.

 If you don't have a project, run the `make shell` command and simply copy one of the examples from the example folder and start from there: